Australian Student Visa: GS Requirements, Finances and the Path from Study to Work

 -

-Accept the offer, pay the deposit (usually part of the annual cost), receive the Confirmation of Enrolment (CoE).
+Accept the offer, pay the deposit (usually part of the annual cost) and receive the Confirmation of Enrolment (CoE).

 -

-Submit the application online through ImmiAccount.
-Attach the CoE, passport, financial documents, OSHC and language certificate.
+Submit the application online through ImmiAccount, attaching the CoE, passport, financial documents, OSHC and language certificate.

 -

-Answer the five GS questions in the form (clearly, without generic phrases).
+Answer the five GS questions on the form clearly, avoiding generic phrasing.

 -